pravatbhusal/asaccount/README.md

 # Documentation
 Setting up the MySQL Database -
 - Receive a domain hosting website (or use localhost).
-We refernce "www.000webhost.com" for this tutorial (000webhost is a 24/7 Database and FREE host)
+We reference "www.000webhost.com" for this tutorial (000webhost is a 24/7 Database and FREE host)
 -  Create a new MySQL Database in your webhost.
 - Make sure to remember the: MySQL database name, MySQL user name, and password for MySQL user
 -  Once your MySQL database is created, there should be a MySQL host URL.
 For 000webhost, the MySQL host is "mysql10.000webhost.com"